Zibbp/usb-kvm/README.md

 ## Connecting

 Connect the HDMI and Pico USB to a target PC.
 Connect the single USB Y splitter to your local PC.
 Open `index.html` in a Chromium browser and connect.

+## Debug

+Connect the Pico USB to your computer and open a serial connection at 115200 baud rate.